NeginAz/ECG_Heartbeat_Categorization/README.md

     Divided the test set into:
     - Regular Test Set (used for final evaluation).
     - Holdout Set (later used to test model robustness against noisy and shifted data).
-    The validation set was balanced, meaning each class had an equal number of samples. (how many ??? )
+    The validation set was balanced, meaning each class had an equal number of samples.

 ### 3. Data Augmentation Techniques